-Teacher in Charge: Ms S. McRae
+Teacher in Charge:

-•All Standards contribute towards Literacy.
+Recommended Prior LearningAll Standards in this course contribute towards Literacy.

 •The focus at Level 1 is to develop a sense of global citizenship through the examination of current social issues and cultural change in the 21st Century.
 Through this subject students will develop their general knowledge, writing and critical thinking skills.